-You can practice Nada Yoga whenever you have time.
-However, in order to get a tangible result, a beginner should practice between midnight and two o'clock in the morning.
+You can practise Nada Yoga whenever you have time.
+However, in order to get a tangible result, a beginner should practise between midnight and two o’clock in the morning.

 Or get up at two or three o’clock in the morning, take a shower and sit for the meditation.
 You will find it quite different at this time, and you will surely hear something.
 Once you have found a trace of the sound and come into contact with it, then it’s easy to go on.

 Of course, at the beginning, there are disturbing diversions regardless of the time of practice.
 Our mind is influenced by inhibitions, habits, tendencies and urges.
 But even if there are many disturbances within, the practice of this Sadhana, the spiritual practice, is generally very rewarding.